MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 2. Ensure you are using the new admin center preview.

 >[!Note]
->If you are using the old M365 admin center you can skip step 8 as the "Description" field will not exist.
+>If you are using the old Microsoft 365 admin center you can skip step 8 as the "Description" field will not exist.

 3. On the left nav pane, select **Support**, and then select **New Service Request**.